avcoder/unit05-lesson02/slides.md

    - ex: `fibonacci(5) // should output 5`
 4. Write a function that reverses a string
    - ex: `reverse("hello") // should output "olleh"`
+- Tips: Use a base case to stop recursion
+   - Think about how to break down the problem into smaller subproblems
+   - Just before you recurse, perhaps do-some-operation in addition to the result of the recursive call.
+Example, note the `n *` portion of  `return n * factorial(n - 1)`